 Contact a Columbus pedestrian accident lawyer at Babin Law if you've been injured.
 We've won millions for previous clients, and you may be entitled to compensation.
 Free consultation with no upfront costs.

-The physical, emotional, and financial toll of pedestrian-automobile accidents are enormous, and those lucky enough to survive have to go through a lot, and thus t is only fair for them to demand compensation; the Babin Law firm stands firm with such victims and will do what is possible to help victims.
+The physical, emotional, and financial toll of pedestrian-automobile accidents is enormous, and those lucky enough to survive have to go through a lot, which is why many pursue compensation for their losses.
+The Babin Law firm stands with victims and assists clients with getting justice and compensation.

-The biggest factor in pedestrian accidents is the sheer disparity between the parties involved, on one hand, you’ve got an unshielded pedestrian, and on the other, there is a vehicle packing enormous momentum.
-In short, the pedestrian is up for a real bad time if the impact is any more serious than a given threshold.
+The biggest factor in pedestrian accidents is the sheer disparity between the parties involved.
+On one hand, you’ve got an unshielded pedestrian, and on the other, there is a vehicle packing enormous momentum.
+In short, the pedestrian is at a disadvantage in an accident involving a vehicle.

 The death toll in pedestrian accidents is staggering enough to make it a serious issue for anyone, and if someone does survive the impact, there is a huge ordeal waiting for them at the other end, i.e. medical expenses, therapy, financial drains, emotional issues, and of course, the physical toll of the event.

 You’d be well in your rights to feel enraged at the negligence of the liable party, who could have, with a little compassion and attentiveness, avoided such a tragedy.
 Severe injuries caused by such events can have life-long, or at the very least, long-term effects on the victim.

 Hours and hours of strict medical attention, therapy (both physical and mental), extra care at home, and a huge pile of money will go helping you return to your normal life.

-Seeking financial compensation in this matter is not only your legal right but also an economic requirement to face what lies ahead, and professional pedestrian accident lawyers from Babin Law firm can help you do just that.
+Seeking financial compensation in this matter is not only your legal right but also an economic requirement to face what lies ahead, and professional pedestrian accident lawyers from Babin Law firm may be able to help you do just that.

 Causes Of Pedestrian Accidents in Columbus